Revision Date: 05 May 2014

 Income Tax Withholding

-Tax withholding on international employees' wages is based on the graduated tax table rates unless exempt under provisions of a Tax Treaty (See Tax Treaty Exemptions).
+Tax withholding on international employees' wages is based on the graduated tax table rates unless exempt under provisions of a Tax Treaty (See Tax Treaty Exemptions below).
 Tax residency status is an important factor in establishing the proper amount of tax to be withheld.
 It is determined by the immigration type and the number of years present in the U.S. The GLACIER program will determine the tax residency status for each individual employee and is reviewed by Payroll Services.
 Form W-4, Employees Withholding Allowance Certificate, is provided by the GLACIER program and must be submitted to Payroll Services.

 International employees who are nonresident aliens for tax purposes may only claim Single, one allowance on the Form W-4.
 Exceptions may apply to individuals from India, Mexico, Canada, South Korea and Japan.